 As one of the world’s most notable landmarks and historical sites, visitors to this UNESCO World Heritage Site will be in awe of its size, design, ethereal presence, and many mysteries surrounding its construction.

 While it is unclear exactly how Stonehenge came to be, research has shown that it has been around for at least 5000 years and was likely built between the Neolithic Age and the Bronze Age.

 It’s said that it might be an ancient burial site or, if you’re more romantic, those restless giants built.
 Irrespective, at the height of 13 feet, it’s wondrous to think these massive stones are almost twice as tall as an average house and weigh around 2.5 tons.

 And while we may never know the exact purpose of Stonehenge, it is clear that a lot of time and thought went into building it.
 Not only did it take at least 500 years, but each enormous stone was also perfectly aligned to the solstices – and the stones themselves come from Wales, hundreds of miles away.
-Not too bad for a prehistoric monument.
+It’s not too bad for a prehistoric monument.